mijdavis2/pyokta-aws-cli-assume-role/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 > NOTICE: Though this project works in a limited capacity, keep in mind that this project is still in rapid development phase.
 No security audits have been performed.

+# Support

+- MFA: SMS
+- MFA: Okta Verify app
+- All major operating systems (Linux, Windows, Mac).

+Please [create an issue] for bugs or feature requests (if not already mentioned in roadmap or other issues).

 # Why a new tool?